tedchen0001/OSCP-Notes/Off_Sec_PG/Shiftdel(WIP).md

 ```

 Acroding to the nmap scan results, we can confirm that wordpress is running on 80 port and version is ```4.9.6```.
-Using wpscan tool to check vulnerabilities and
+Using wpscan tool to check vulnerabilities.
-we find two users: ```admin``` and ```intern```.
-However, no vulnerabilities related to plugins and themes were found.
+We found two accounts admin and intern but did not find plugins and themes vulnerability.

 ```
-wpscan --url http://192.168.242.174 --enumerate u1-10
+wpscan --url http://192.168.242.174 -e vt,vp,u1-10
 ```

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Shiftdel/Shiftdel_2022.01.04_21h38m17s_001_.png)